mark-watson/hy-lisp-python-book/manuscript/nlp.md

 ## Wrap Up

 I spent several years of development time during the period from  1984 through 2015 working on natural language processing technology and as a personal side project I sold commercial NLP libraries that I wrote on my own time in Ruby and Common Lisp.
-The state-of-the-art of deep learning enhanced NLP is very good and the open source spaCy library makes excellent use of both conventional NLP technology and pre-trained deep learning models.
+The state-of-the-art of Deep Learning enhanced NLP is very good and the open source spaCy library makes excellent use of both conventional NLP technology and pre-trained Deep Learning models.
 I no longer spend very much time writing my own NLP libraries and instead use spaCy.

 I urge you to read through the [spaCy documentation](https://spacy.io/api/doc) because we covered just basic functionality here that we will also need in the later chapter on automatically generating data for Knowledge Graphs.
 After working through the interactive repl sessions and also the examples in this chapter, you should be able to translate any Python API example code to Hy.